-U NTIL now, VR has striven in order to create a computer-generated Virtual Environment (VE) to enable a user to feel realism through interaction that stimulates five senses.
-Especially, recent advances in computer graphics (CG), multimedia, parallel/distributed computing and high-speed networking technologies make it possible to construct Collaborative Virtual Environments (CVEs) [1].
-The participants in the CVEs can collaborate with each other by exploiting audio, video and 3D graphics even though they are located around the world [2].
+Until now, VR has strived to build a computer-generated Virtual Environment (VE) to enable a user to feel realism through interaction that stimulates five senses of a human.
+Especially, recent advances in computer graphics, multimedia, parallel/distributed computing and high-speed networking technologies enable to construct Collaborative Virtual Environments (CVEs) [1].
+The participants in the CVEs can collaborate with each other by using audio, video and 3D graphics even though they are located around the world.
+The CVEs may be distinguished by the following five features: a shared sense of space, a shared sense of presence, a shared sense of time, a way to communicate, and a way to share [2].
 Nevertheless, VR is still far from users in a RE, and has no killer applications in our daily lives.

 On the other hand, the ubiComp paradigm is popular in our daily lives by allowing to access computing resources and services anywhere and at any time [3].
 Furthermore, context-aware services can be supplied to users based on the information obtained from distributed but invisible computing resources [4].
-It is also worthwhile to note that ubiComp enables to shift a paradigm from technology-oriented to user-centered.
-Consequently, intelligent services can be provided based on personalized information that is created or extracted according to user context.
-That is, context-aware applications offer personalized services to users by utilizing contextual information of environments and users [5][6].
-These features of ubiComp can be employed to realize VR.
+It is also worthwhile to note that ubiComp enables to shift a paradigm from technologyoriented to user-centered.
+Consequently, intelligent services can be provided based on personalized information that is created or extracted according to user context, such as identification, time, location, attention, gesture/behavior/activity, intention and emotion.
+That is, context-aware applications offer personalized services to users by utilizing contextual information of environments and users.[5][6].
+These features of ubiComp can be employed to realize VR in our daily lives.